Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Here are the GPS tracks for our day four on the Camino Primitivo.
 I have included services, like accommodations, grocery stores and cafés on the map to aid you in your planning.
 It is entirely interactive, so open, pinch, zoom, etc.

-Note the optional, 770 meter round-trip route in orange, to the ruined, Romanesque Monastery of Santa María la Real de Obona, also described farther below.
+Note the optional, but almost equal route in orange, to the ruined, Romanesque Monastery of Santa María la Real de Obona, also described farther below.

-Here is the elevation profile for our day.
-From La Espina, there is a bit of a climb, followed by a short descent into Tineo.
+Next is the elevation profile for day four on the Camino Primitivo.
+From La Espina, there are two short climbs, then some little ups and downs, followed by a short descent into Tineo.
 Then from Tineo, a healthy climb of 240 meters (800 feet) that you will notice!

 Once again, after a long climb, there is an easy, long downhill into Campiello, of about the same meters that you just gained.
 What else would you expect from the Primitivo?

-Elevation Profile Day 4 La Espina to CampielloElevation Profile, Day Four, La Espina to Campiello
+Elevation Profile, Day Four, La Espina to CampielloElevation Profile, Day Four, Camino Primitivo, La Espina to Campiello

 The Journey ~ Day Four on the Camino Primitivo